AltropInc/alt/doc/script/OutputFormatting.md

 **Float-Point Number Format with Packed Format String**

-You can use the following format string to define a format of rpringting a float-point number:<br>
+You can use the following format string to define a format to print a float-point number:<br>
 :*base*\[*sign*]*#*]\[*0*]\[*width*]\[*sep*]\[*prec*]

 The *base* can be one of the following characters: